otto-de/logsmith/README.md

 - icon will change color.
 You see which profiles you are using
 - set and rotate access key
 - fetches mfa token for you
+- has a graphical user interface and a cli

 ## Config
 The config will be stored in `${HOME}/.logsmith/accounts.yaml` and should look like this: